-- Imposes a new business privilege tax on the basis of the annual gross receipts of all forms of business organization having taxable gross receipts in excess of \$40,000, other than financial institutions, dealers in intangibles, insurance companies, affiliates of the foregoing, public utilities, and nonprofit organizations with no unrelated business income. - When fully phased in, the annual tax equals \$100 on taxable gross receipts up to \$1 million, plus 0.26% of taxable gross receipts in excess of \$1 million, with the percentage subject to upward or downward adjustment if revenue departs by more than 10% from the target of \$815 million over the first two years. - Devotes revenue to the state General Revenue Fund and, for the first 13 years, to reimburse school districts and other local taxing units for the exemption and phase-out of taxes on all business tangible personal property.
+- Imposes a new business privilege tax on the basis of the annual gross receipts of all forms of business organization having taxable gross receipts in excess of \$200,000, other than financial institutions, dealers in intangibles, insurance companies, affiliates of the foregoing, public utilities, and nonprofit organizations with no unrelated business taxable income. - When fully phased in, the annual tax equals \$175 on taxable gross receipts up to \$1 million, plus 0.26% of taxable gross receipts in excess of \$1 million, with the percentage subject to downward adjustment if revenue exceeds the target revenue. - Devotes revenue to the state General Revenue Fund and, for the first 13 years, to reimburse school districts and other local taxing units for the exemption and phase-out of taxes on all business tangible personal property.